-Riding Mountain National Park in Manitoba is one of the most recent additions to Canada's system of national parks.
-Containing an area of 1,148 square miles, the park is located in the west-central portion of the province, within easy reach of the great majority of both urban and rural residents, and also convenient of access to non-residents of Manitoba.
+Riding Mountain National Park in Manitoba contains an area of 1,148 square miles, and is located in the west-central portion of the province, within easy reach of the great majority of both urban and rural residents, and also convenient of access to non-residents of Manitoba.
 In its commanding situation on the high and heavily timbered summit of the Manitoba escarpment, the park occupies a setting that is in sharp contrast to the surrounding prairies, and its many natural attractions offer exceptional opportunities for outdoor life and enjoyment.

-Riding mountain itself is pre-glacial in age, while many of the natural features of the park owe their existence to the Ice Age.
+Riding Mountain itself is pre-glacial in age, and many of the natural features of the park owe their existence to the Ice Age.
 During the long period when the entire region lay under an immense frozen sheet, the great glaciers forced up along the top of the mountains an interlobate moraine consisting almost entirely of the boulders and debris of the Archaean rocks to the north.
-These boulders are today found throughout the park, and help to give it, especially in the northern section, its picturesque ruggedness.
-As the ice receded, Riding mountain must have stood like an island, surrounded on all sides by vast lakes, the shrunken remains of which exist today in lakes Dauphin, Manitoba, Winnipeg, and Winnipegosis.
-On the east the mountain rose steeply forming an abrupt escarpment, while on the west it sloped gently upwards from the valley of the Assiniboine to the broad, undulating plateau which today forms the highest elevation and central portion of the park.
+These boulders are to-day found throughout the park, and help to give it, especially in the northern section, its picturesque ruggedness.
+As the ice receded, Riding Mountain must have stood like an island, surrounded on all sides by vast lakes, the shrunken remains of which exist to-day in Lakes Dauphin, Manitoba, Winnipeg, and Winnipegosis.
+On the east the mountain rose steeply forming an abrupt escarpment, while on the west it sloped gently upwards from the valley of Assiniboine River to the broad, undulating plateau which to-day forms the highest elevation and central portion of the park.